Money markets back to pricing two ECB rate hikes by Dec '22 - Up News Info

 But U.S. October inflation numbers came in higher than expected on Wednesday, raising questions about how quickly the U.S. Federal Reserve might need to act.

-After pricing in a full ECB hike by September 2022 on Thursday, they moved to price in two by December 2022 on Friday.
+After moving back to price in a full ECB hike by September 2022 on Thursday, they moved to price in two hikes by December 2022 on Friday.

-“This is a cyclical play on inflation playing out here.
-If punters were really afraid, we wouldn’t be talking about 20bps ECB/50bps of Fed hikes,” analysts at AFS Group said.
+“I’ve only got one word for that, which is nonsense,” said Peter Chatwell, head of multi-asset strategy at Mizuho.

-In the broader market, Germany’s 10-year yield, the benchmark for the euro area, was unchanged at -0.23%.
+“But there’s a reason the market is able to price in nonsense, because these levels of inflation are not going to turn around until mid Q1 of next year.
+Until then the market has to price a fat tail of potential interest rate outcomes.”

 Article content